alahiff/simple-htcondor-cluster-on-kubernetes/README.md

 ```

 ## Separated collector and negotiator
 Instead of having a single central manager pod, consisting of both a collector and negotiator, we can separate the central manager into two pods.
-Firstly we create a service for the collector, then create deployments for the collector and negotiator pods:
+After creating a pool passowrd as descibed above, we firstly create a service for the collector, then create deployments for the collector and negotiator pods:
 ```
 kubectl create -f v2/htcondor-collector-service.yaml kubectl create -f v2/htcondor-collector-deployment.yaml